-16.1.
-The Foundation will ensure that a designated member of staff (normally the Deputy Head Pastoral) has responsibility for the welfare and progress of any pupil on roll who is looked after by a local authority, and has up to date assessment information from the relevant local authority, the most recent care plan and contact arrangements with parents, and delegated authority to carers.
-The Foundation is aware of the particular vulnerability of these children.
+- 16.1 The Foundation will ensure that a designated member of staff (normally the Deputy Head Pastoral) has responsibility for the welfare and progress of any pupil on roll who is looked after by a local authority, and has up to date assessment information from the relevant local authority, the most recent care plan and contact arrangements with parents, and delegated authority to carers.
+The Foundation is aware of the particular vulnerability of these children. - 16.2 Any children in private fostering arrangements are also a potentially vulnerable group and the College will adhere to its mandatory duty and report any incidences of private fostering to local authority children's social care.
+A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.

-17.0 DISCLOSURES AND REPORTING PROCEDURES - WHAT TO DO IF YOU HAVE A CONCERN
+17 DISCLOSURES AND REPORTING PROCEDURES - WHAT TO DO IF YOU HAVE A CONCERN

-- 17.1.
-Members of staff my suspect a case of abuse from a variety of sources: - A pupil discloses to them personally - From behaviour of, or marks on, the pupil (e.g. bruises, welts, lacerations, abrasions, burns) - Indications through schoolwork - A pupil informs them that he/she knows or suspects that another pupil is being abused - Another third party informs them that he/she knows or suspects that a pupil is being abused. - 17.2.
-Any allegation against other adults including family members will be taken seriously.
+- 17.1 Members of staff my suspect a case of abuse from a variety of sources: - A pupil discloses to them personally - From behaviour of, or marks on, the pupil (e.g. bruises, welts, lacerations, abrasions, burns) - Indications through schoolwork - A pupil informs them that he/she knows or suspects that another pupil is being abused - Another third party informs them that he/she knows or suspects that a pupil is being abused.

+- 17.2 Any allegation against other adults including family members will be taken seriously.
 There are no thresholds of seriousness or credibility of any allegation.
 It is vital that all children feel listened to and taken seriously.

-IF YOU BELIEVE A CHILD IS AT RISK OF IMMEDIATE HARM, YOU MUST CALL 999 BEFORE ANY OTHER ACTION IS TAKEN.

-17.3.
-Safeguarding and Child Protection is everybody's responsibility, including staff, parents and visitors, and pupils and anyone can make a referral to the appropriate Local Safeguarding Children Board if they believe a child is at risk of being harmed.
+IF YOU BELIEVE A CHILD IS AT RISK OF IMMEDIATE HARM, YOU MUST CALL 999 BEFORE ANY OTHER ACTION IS TAKEN. - 17.3 Safeguarding and Child Protection is everybody's responsibility, including staff, parents and visitors, and pupils and anyone can make a referral to the appropriate Local Safeguarding Children Board if they believe a child is at risk of being harmed.